tomkerkhove/promitor/docs/faq.md

 However, you can only use it with metrics in Azure Monitor that support this, for a complete overview we recommend reading the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).

+## How does Promitor handle deleted resources?

+The approach depends if you are using declarative metrics or resource discovery but we highly recommend to **enable Prometheus metric timestamps** in [our runtime configuration](/configuration/v2.x/runtime/scraper/#prometheus-scraping-endpoint) to indicate how old the metric is.

+### When using declarative metrics

+Promitor will scrape all resources that are configured and report the metrics accordingly.
+If that resource is deleted, we will **still serve the metrics as long as we can until it is no longer available and exceptions will be thrown**.

+We **recommend to update the metrics declaration when a resource is deleted** to avoid polluting logs.

+### When using resource discovery

+Promitor will automatically discover all matching resources which means that **it will automatically scrape metrics for new/removed resources**.

+Removed resources will immediately stop being scraped by Promitor, but still be reported in Prometheus scrape endpoint.

 ## Is scraping multiple subscriptions supported?